hbctraining/BMI714_Intro_to_HPC/schedule/README.md

 ### Description

 This repository has teaching materials that was adapted for students taking the BMI 713 - Computing Skills for Biomedical Sciences course.
-The lessons below are hands-on, and students can walk-through if they have access to the HMS Research Comoputing cluster O2.
+The lessons below are hands-on, and students can walk-through if they have access to the HMS Research Computing (HMS-RC) cluster O2.